-Preference for these temporary positions is given to existing AFPHM advanced trainees who require further training time.
+Preference for these temporary positions is given to existing AFPHM advanced trainees in good standing who require further training time.
 In the event of a position becoming available for new trainees, the committee uses AFPHM eligibility criteria to determine suitability of applicants for appointment to pathway positions within Queensland Health.

-Should more than 1 eligible applicant apply in this circumstance, a panel of Committee members will convene to merit list the eligible applicants.
-This panel will consider application documents including CV, short statement and referee reports, and proceed to panel interview if a clear merit order cannot be reached based on the application documents alone.
+Should more than one eligible applicant apply in this circumstance, a panel of Committee members will convene to merit list the eligible applicants.
+This panel will consider application documents including CV, 2-page response to selection criteria and referee reports, and proceed to panel interview if a clear merit order cannot be reached based on the application documents alone.

 Dr Megan Young